mapbox/tippecanoe/README.md

 ### Controlling clipping to tile boundaries

  * `-b` _pixels_ or `--buffer=`_pixels_: Buffer size where features are duplicated from adjacent tiles.
 Units are "screen pixels"—1/256th of the tile width or height. (default 5)
- * -pc or --no-clipping: Don't clip features to the size of the tile.
+ * `-pc` or `--no-clipping`: Don't clip features to the size of the tile.
 If a feature overlaps the tile's bounds or buffer at all, it is included completely.
 Be careful: this can produce very large tilesets, especially with large polygons.
- * -pD or --no-duplication: As with --no-clipping, each feature is included intact instead of cut to tile boundaries.
+ * `-pD` or `--no-duplication`: As with `--no-clipping`, each feature is included intact instead of cut to tile boundaries.
 In addition, it is included only in a single tile per zoom level rather than potentially in multiple copies.
 Clients of the tileset must check adjacent tiles (possibly some distance away) to ensure they have all features.

 ### Reordering features within each tile

  * `-pi` or `--preserve-input-order`: Preserve the original input order of features as the drawing order instead of ordering geographically.
-(This is implemented as a restoration of the original order at the end, so that dot-dropping is still geographic, which means it also undoes -ao).
+(This is implemented as a restoration of the original order at the end, so that dot-dropping is still geographic, which means it also undoes `-ao`).
  * `-ao` or `--reorder`: Reorder features to put ones with the same properties in sequence, to try to get them to coalesce.
 You probably don't want to use this.
  * `-ac` or `--coalesce`: Coalesce adjacent line and polygon features that have the same properties.
 You probably don't want to use this.
  * `-ar` or `--reverse`: Try reversing the directions of lines to make them coalesce and compress better.
 You probably don't want to use this.